 The installation was accompanied by a week-long programme of training and events run by Sense about Science and its partners, culminating in a roundtable event focused on what people want and need from evidence.

-Over the four days, the installation engaged hundreds of visitors, including parliamentarians across the political spectrum.
+Over the four days, the installation engaged hundreds of visitors, including parliamentarians from across the political spectrum.
 The initiative also sparked conversation online, with over 370,000 people interacting with campaign content on Twitter.
 As a result of this success, Evidence Week has now become an annual fixture, ensuring that the role of evidence – and why it matters – remains on the agenda in the years to come.